OfficeDev/hands-on-labs/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

     ![](./Images/deploy-addin.PNG)

   1. With the app running, open Outlook 2016 and log on to the user's mailbox.
 You should see a **Display all properties** button on the ribbon when you select or open a message.
+(Note that if this is the first time you are running Outlook on that box you need to go through the typical Outlook configuration to connect to Exchange)

     ![A message in Outlook 2016 with the add-in button on the ribbon](./Images/default-button.PNG)